-In 1894 he was assigned by the War Department to teach military science and tactics, as well as French and mathematics, at Wilberforce University in Ohio.
-Young served on the home front during the Spanish-American War (1898), but served two tours in the Philippines during the Insurrection (1901-03).
-In 1906, Young became military attaché to Haiti, the first African- American military attaché in United States history.
+In 1894 he was assigned by the War Department to teach military science and tactics, in addition to French and mathematics, at Wilberforce University in Ohio.
+Young served on the home front during the Spanish-American War (1898), and served two tours in the Philippine Insurrection (1901-03).
+In 1906, Young became military attaché to Haiti, the first African American military attaché in United States history.
 In addition to making maps, Young reported to the Army War College on Haitian society and government, and wrote a book entitled Military Morale of Nations and Races (1912).

-From 1912 to 1915 Young served as military attaché to Liberia, where he helped to reorganize the National Military Constabulary.
-In 1916, the National Association for the Advancement of Colored People (NAACP) – which celebrated its 100th year anniversary in 2009 -- awarded him the Spingarn Medal for his work in Liberia.
-Young established a school for African-American soldiers at Fort Huachuca, Arizona.
-When, at the age of 53, he was found to be physically unfit for service in World War I, Young was retired and promoted to full Colonel.
+From 1912 to 1915 Young served as military attaché to Liberia, where he helped reorganize the National Military Constabulary.
+In 1916, the National Association for the Advancement of Colored People (NAACP) awarded him the Spingarn Medal for his work in Liberia.
+Young established a school for African American soldiers at Fort Huachuca, Arizona.
+When he was found to be physically unfit for service in World War I, Young was retired and promoted to full Colonel.
 Young died in Lagos, Nigeria on January 8, 1922.
 He is buried in Arlington National Cemetery.

 Directions to Col. Young Playground

 - Colonel Charles Young Playground